cremalab/caw-scripts/README.md

 # CAW Scripts 🦜

-`caw-scripts` is an attempt to bundle up everything in `crema-app-web` as a dependency to allow consumers to take easy advantage of updates as an npm package.
+`caw-scripts` bundles up everything in `crema-app-web` as a dependency to allow consumers to take easy advantage of updates as an npm package.

 The exact method for setup is still a work in progress.
 Also, this first approach doesn't expose any additional dependencies to the consumer—e.g. react, react-dom, typescript—but we probably would.
 This is still an experiment.
 Feedback welcome!